elibtronic/2025_state_of_scholarly_communication/README.md

 ![bar graph of popular publishers](Top_10_Publishers.png)

-## Are Popular Publishers Open?

-We can combine a few things now to see how open our top publishers are.
+Are these popular publishers producing open access content?
+We can combine a few things now to see just how open our top publishers are.

 ![bar graph of popular publishers by open access versus closed](Proportion_of_Open_Access.png)